ChristopherHolder/complexlb/README.md

 ## Why layer 7 ?

 Doing load balancing at this layer allows us to handle request at the http level.
 Which allows us to multiplex our requests with far more richer and complex data.
-For example rather than to use an obscure numeric flag on the a low level protocol packet(which is be very fast).
+For example rather than to use an obscure numeric flag on a low level protocol packet(which happens very fast).
 We can multiplex data on the contents of an http request for example header data.